Hjorthmedh/RGCmorphology/ms/intro.md

-findings with a recent study [@Sumbul2014-vm] where perfect classification was achieved when detailed information about the entire dendritic stratification relative to reliable retinal landmarks (VAChT bands) is included.
+findings with a recent study [@Sumbul2014-vm] where perfect classification was achieved when detailed information about the entire dendritic stratification relative to reliable retinal landmarks (VAChT bands) was included.
 We suggest that our simple anatomical measures can provide a reliable basis for classification in the absence of stratification depth information, and thus that the @Rodieck1983-nb method of classification is robust when applied to mouse RGCs.